mgold95/mgold95.github.io/_posts/2016-10-31-a-tale-of-two-wainos.md

 MLB Advanced Media has a system installed in every ballpark called [PITCHf/x](https://en.wikipedia.org/wiki/PITCHf/x){:target="_blank"}.
 Using mounted cameras and advanced algorithms, they track things like the release point, release velocity, spin rate, spin direction, break, pitch type, and more for every pitch in the MLB.
-Beyond that, they actually release [all of this data in XML](http://gd2.mlb.com/components/game/mlb/){:target="_blank"} on their website, free for public use.
+The great thing is they actually release [all of this data in XML](http://gd2.mlb.com/components/game/mlb/){:target="_blank"} on their website, free for public use.
 It provides people everywhere with the data they need to perform statistical analysis of baseball.